expo/expo-github-action/README.md

 # Expo CLI for GitHub Actions

+> Both GitHub Actions and this library are highly unstable, do not use in production.

 Publish, build or manage your [Expo](https://expo.io) Project with GitHub Actions!
 This repository contains a prebuilt base image with GitHub Actions implementations.
 You can also use [the base image](base) in other Docker-based environments.